What can I recycle in Providence’s Big Green / Blue Can curbside recycling program?

 Delsesto Middle School 152 Springfield Street western end of the parking lot which is nearest to Hartford Avenue

 Do I need to flatten cardboard boxes still?

 Yes.
 Please do continue to flatten your boxes as you did before.
 That helps to save room in the recycling truck so we don’t need to make extra trips back to the neighborhood, and it helps things go smoothly at the Materials Recycling Facility.
 You don’t need to worry about folding cardboard to a smaller size anymore.
-Just make sure it is flattened and can fit inside the Big Green Can with the lid closed.
+Just make sure it is flattened and can fit inside the Big Green / Blue Can with the lid closed.